ghouse6862/Ethnic_Food_Restaurant/README.md

 category: Stores information about the category to which the product belongs.<br />
 price: Stores the price of the product.
 qty: Stores the quantity of product available in the inventory.<br />
-image: Stores the image of the product<br />
+image: Stores the image of the product.
 isDeleted: This field is used to implement soft-delete.<br />

 --> <strong>Orders:</strong> This collection is used to store all the orders placed by the users.
 It consists of the following fields: